‘They executed, we didn’t’: Villanova’s late collapse vs. Georgetown could prove costly

 Kyle Neptune hoped to draw attention away from the disaster by going back to the well of every play in an individual game being a small part of the result.
 It was, it seemed, equal parts defense mechanism and the wiring of a coach’s brain.

-“In one-point games, everyone looks towards the end of the game, but there’s a lot of plays throughout the game we could’ve improved upon to change the outcome,” the Villanova men’s basketball coach said.
+“In one-point games, everyone looks toward the end of the game, but there’s a lot of plays throughout the game we could’ve improved upon to change the outcome,” the Villanova men’s basketball coach said.

 It is true in a vacuum.
 The whole is the sum of the parts and so on.
-But nothing that happened in the first 35 minutes — heck, the first 37 minutes — of Villanova’s 64-63 loss to Georgetown Monday night mattered the way the final moments did.
+But nothing that happened in the first 35 minutes — heck, the first 37 minutes — of Villanova’s 64-63 loss to Georgetown on Monday night mattered the way the final moments did.

 Surely, there were dozens who did that.
 Heck, Jay Wright was no longer in his seat across from the Villanova bench by the time the calamity completed.

 ESPN has that little graphic on its online box score that tracks win probability.
 It was 94.2% in Villanova’s favor after Longino’s make.
-It was as high as 97.3% in Villanova’s favor when the Wildcats took over possession with a six-point lead and two minutes left on the clock.
+It was as high as 97.3% in Villanova’s favor when the Wildcats took over possession with a six-point lead and 1:53 left on the clock.
 They weren’t scoring, but neither was Georgetown.

 » READ MORE: Eric Dixon, Villanova’s homegrown star, is college basketball’s leading scorer and could one day be a museum curator